swcarpentry/r-novice-gapminder/01-rstudio-intro.md

 rm(list = ls())
 ~~~

 In this case we've combined the two.
-Just like the order of operations, anything
+Like the order of operations, anything
 inside the innermost parentheses is evaluated first, and so on.

 In this case we've specified that the results of `ls` should be used for the
 `list` argument in `rm`.
 When assigning values to arguments by name, you *must*
 use the `=` operator!!

-If instead we use `<-`, there will be unintended side effects, or you may just
-get an error message:
+If instead we use `<-`, there will be unintended side effects, or you may get an error message:

 ~~~{.r}